paploo/LeioParse/README.md

 J.C.
 Reinecke
 Mar 2019

-Quick little project to parse the reading logs from my reading log app, Leio.
+Quick little project to parse the reading logs from the reading log app for iOS, Leio.

 ## Quick Start